StevenBlack/vocab/million-dollar-words.md

 ### salient
 The most notable; the things that stand out as the most important.
 The salient features of a product are the things that make it worth buying.

+### salmagundi
-It's pronounced SAIL-YENT. salmagundi A mixture or miscellaneous collection.
-(See also farrago and olio.)
+A mixture or miscellaneous collection.
+(See also farragoand olio.)

 ### salubrious